Planning Objections and overshadowing

 Flexibility and Planning Objections

 BRE guidelines are just that—guidelines.
 They aren’t set in stone but are meant to act as indicators for potential overshadowing issues.
 Flexibility is often required in their interpretation.
 For example, if an extension is situated next to a larger structure that already blocks daylight, the indicators may need to be adjusted.
-This highlights that while they offer valuable guidance, they are not absolute determinants in planning objections.
+Differences in level also need to be taken into account.

 Planning objections, therefore, often boil down to a more complex interplay of these indicators, existing structures, and future developments.
 Understanding the BRE guidelines is invaluable for anyone involved in a planning objection based on overshadowing, but remember, they are starting points for discussions rather than definitive answers.